fabriscaique/shark_attack/README.md

-# Shark Attack Analysis
+# 🦈 Shark Attack Analysis

-## Overview
+## 🌊 Overview
-The **Shark Attack Analysis** is a side project created during the **IronHack Data Analytics Bootcamp**.
-Shark attacks, while rare, can have serious consequences for beachgoers and marine enthusiasts.
-Studying these incidents helps us understand the factors that contribute to shark attacks, enabling better safety measures, awareness, and even conservation efforts.
-The goal of this project is to clean and analyze a dataset on shark attacks using Python and data wrangling techniques.
-By preparing the data for analysis, we aim to uncover meaningful insights.
+The Shark Attack Analysis project was developed during the IronHack Data Analytics Bootcamp.
+Although shark attacks are rare, they can have serious consequences for beachgoers and marine enthusiasts.
+By studying these incidents, we can better understand the factors that contribute to shark attacks, leading to improved safety measures, increased awareness, and enhanced conservation efforts.
+This project involved cleaning and analyzing a dataset on shark attacks using Python and data wrangling techniques to uncover meaningful insights.

-## Approach
+## 🔍 Approach
-1. **Initial Dataset Examination**: Investigate possible patterns such as shark attacks being more common in specific locations or during certain activities.
+1. **Initial Dataset Examination**: Investigated patterns in shark attacks, such as higher frequencies in specific locations or during particular activities.
-2. **Data Cleaning**: Using pandas to apply at least five data cleaning techniques, addressing missing values, duplicates, and inconsistencies.
+2. **Data Cleaning**:
+   - Cleaned the dataframe by dropping unnamed columns and files that were not useful for data analysis, including PDFs, external links, videos, and other types of media.
+   - Renamed columns, addressed typos, and standardized data expressions.
-3. **Exploratory Data Analysis (EDA)**: After cleaning, follow basic EDA to validate any hypotheses and extract key insights.
+3. **Exploratory Data Analysis (EDA)**: Conducted basic EDA to validate hypotheses and extract key insights after cleaning the dataset.

-## Tools & Technologies
+## 🛠️ Tools & Technologies
-- **Python**: Main programming language.
+- **Python**: The primary programming language used.
-- **pandas**: For data manipulation.
+- **pandas**: For data manipulation and cleaning.
 - **Jupyter Notebook**: For coding and visualizations.
-- **Google Colab**: Used for collaborative coding.
+- **Google Colab**: Used for collaborative coding and sharing.

+## 📁 Repository Structure
+- **Main File**: `shark_attack_team_final.py` – This file contains the final analysis of the shark attack dataset.
+- **Extra Files**:
+  - `shark_attack_value_counts.py` – An initial file to extensively evaluate the dataframe and better understand its structure before starting the cleaning process and formulating hypotheses.
+  - `shark_attack_breeds.py` – An additional analysis file that cleans the 'species' column in a different way, necessitating separate handling.

-## Key Insights
+## 🔑 Key Insights
-- Insights and hypotheses validated or disproved through EDA.
+- Validated or disproved insights and hypotheses through EDA.
-- Final analysis and conclusions on shark attack trends.
+- Provided final analysis and conclusions on shark attack trends.

-## Deliverables
+## 📦 Deliverables
 - Cleaned dataset and code.
-- Visualizations and insights from EDA.
+- Visualizations and insights derived from EDA.
 - Project presentation.

-This is an ongoing project.
+## ✅ Project Status
-All the Data in this project was retrieved from: https://www.sharkattackfile.net/incidentlog.htm
+This project is now complete.
+All data utilized in this project was retrieved from: [Shark Attack File](https://www.sharkattackfile.net/incidentlog.htm).

+---

+Feel free to dive into the code and explore the data! 🏖️🐋